facebook/react-native-website/docs/the-new-architecture/custom-cxx-types.md

 From the `Address` type defined in the specs, Codegen will generate two helper types: `NativeSampleModuleAddress` and `NativeSampleModuleAddressBridging`.

 The first type is the definition of the `Address`.
-The second type contains all the infrastructure to bridge the custom type from JS to C++ and viceversa.
+The second type contains all the infrastructure to bridge the custom type from JS to C++ and vice versa.
 The only extra step we need to add is to define the `Bridging` structure that extends the `NativeSampleModuleAddressBridging` type.

 1. Open the `shared/NativeSampleModule.h` file
 2. Add the following code in the file: